RobGeada/llm-deployment-guide-odh/README.md

       1) Create GPU ClusterPolicy CR.
 This will create several pods in the nvidia GPU namespace, they can take a while to come up because they compile the driver.
 Once they are up, scheduler should have allocatable GPUs

 ### Accelerator migration
-If you already have RHOAI already deployed, you need to force the migration:
+If you already have RHOAI/ODH already deployed, you need to force the migration:

-1) Go to the `redhat-ods-applications` namespace
+1) Go to the `redhat-ods-applications`/`opendatahub` namespace
 2) Go to the Configmaps
 3) Delete the one called `migration-gpu-status`
 4) Now go to Deployments